guybrushthreepwood1984/sprint1-2-design-patterns/README.md

-// "this" would call the constructor and create a completety new object.
-With "Object.create" we keep all values of already created instance.
+// returning "this" alone would call the constructor and create a completety new object.
+With "Object.create()" we keep all values of the already created instance.
 // The Object.create() static method creates a new object, using an existing object as the prototype of the newly created object.

     clone(): this {
         const clone = Object.create(this);
         return clone;